ev-klzn/ev-klzn/README.md

 ## My name is Yevhen.
 I am a User-friendly Web Developer

 # 💫 About Me:
-## - 🧐 I'm looking for a job in IT company<br>- 🤝 I work for the result.
+## - 🧐 I'm looking for a job in IT company<br>- ⚡ Basic SEO optimization as a gift<br> - 🤝 I work for the result.
 I meet the deadlines <br>- ⚡  I Love cycling and photography<br>- 📫 Hire me: ev-klzn@gmail.com

 # 💻 Tech Stack:
 <br>✅ HTML5